 Our Sons and Daughters of Liberty Tour is geared toward middle school students and focuses on The Revolutionary War time and history.
 It is an interactive tour with a costumed character on board and two stops along the way.

 We Bostonians take great pride in our city and its rich history, doing our best to preserve the sites and structures that have played an important role in the story of America.
-For over 30 years, Old Town Trolley has provided Boston sightseeing tours highlighting the best of the city.
-Hop aboard one of our trolleys and you’ll experience Transportainment , a delightful combination of transportation and entertainment.
+For over 40 years, Old Town Trolley has provided Boston sightseeing tours highlighting the best of the city.

 Eight blocks filled with salons, boutiques, and fabulous dining.
 Boston’s Newbury Street has something for everyone.
 Shops include The Boston Baked Bean, So Good Jewelry, Niketown, Hempest and more.